isomerpages/govtech-im8/_catalog/Access Control.md

 ### Control Statement

-Implement and maintain a Device Management solution to ensure the security and integrity of endpoint devices used within the organisation.
+Implement and maintain an endpoint device management solution to ensure the security and integrity of endpoint devices used within the organisation.

 ### Control Recommendations

-Deploy an Mobile Device Management (MDM) solution that enables management, monitoring, and secure configuration of endpoint devices.
+Mobile Device Management (MDM) platforms enable management, monitoring, and secure configuration of endpoint devices.
 This includes enforcing disk encryption, managing configuration, ensuring regular updates, and providing the ability to remotely wipe data in case of device loss or theft.

 ### Risk Statement